about me page tips for coaches

 • What do you love most about helping others grow?

-Can you feel answers in your heart?
+Can you feel that power in your heart?

 “Connect your BIG WHY for becoming a coach to how it will help YOUR IDEAL CLIENTS succeed.
 The deeper you go with this, the more you’ll resonate as the coach they need to hire.”